Woman set ablaze for refusing marriage proposal dies in Jharkhand, 1 held | Law-Order

 The accused, already married, has been arrested, Shivender Thakur, sub-divisional police officer (SDPO), Jarmundi, told PTI.

-''A local man, who wanted to marry the victim, had entered her home on Friday morning, poured petrol on her when she was asleep, and set her ablaze.
+''A local man, who wanted to marry the victim, had entered her home on Friday morning, poured petrol on her and set her ablaze.

 ''She was rushed to Phulo Jhano Medical College and Hospital by family members, and doctors later referred her to RIMS, '' Thakur said.

 The woman and her parents were not ready for this marriage.
 Both the victim and the accused knew each other since 2019, the SDPO said.
-As per the woman's statement, the accused threatened her to kill her in the manner in which a 19-year-old woman was set ablaze in Dumka in August this year.
-On August 23, a woman was set on fire allegedly by a man for spurning his advances.
-The woman died days later.
-The accused, identified as Shahrukh, allegedly poured petrol on the woman, a student of Class 12, from outside the window of her room when she was sleeping and set her on fire.

 Last month, a 14-year-old tribal girl was found hanging from a tree in Dumka, with her mother claiming that she was raped and killed.